annotation/text-fabric/tf/docs/writing/hebrew.md

 ## Punctuation

 !!! abstract "Details"
-    Some specialties in the Masoretic system are not reflected in the phonetics:
+    Some specialities in the Masoretic system are not reflected in the phonetics:

     *   `setumah`